TNS_ADMIN in Oracle Software Registry

-For those Windows platform which are running Oracle, ORACLE_HOME, ORACLE_BASE and TNS_ADMIN are not set as environment variables.
+For those Windows platform which are running Oracle server or client(s), you should know some facts of Oracle important parameters, ORACLE_HOME, ORACLE_BASE and TNS_ADMIN are not set as environment variables.
 That is, you can find them nowhere in Environment Variables editor.
 In fact, they are registry parameters.
-You can call regedit to open a Registry Editor and then seek for the following path:
+You can call regedit to open a Registry Editor and then seek them in the following path:

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\ORACLE\KEY_HOME_NAMEWhere you can modify their values including TNS_ADMIN to suit your needs.

-For example, we have installed Oracle 18c client, so we can check registry like below:
+For example, we have installed Oracle 18c client (not instant client), so we can check registry like below:

 What is TNS_NAME?